 MMSD mindfulness courses include both formal and informal practices.
 Mindfulness itself is not a religion, and is taught in MMSD with a secular approach.
 The mindfulness courses offered by MMSD are based on the work and research of Dr. Jon Kabat-Zinn at the University of Massachusetts Medical Center, who developed the Mindfulness-Based Stress Reduction (MBSR) course in the late 1970s.

 Where can I find course offerings and how do I register?

 MMSD offers opportunities throughout the year for staff and teachers to learn and practice mindfulness.
-Access the MMSD Professional Development Course Catalog to read descriptions and to register.
+Access the MMSD Professional Development Talent Portal to read descriptions and to register.
 We offer classes for beginners new to mindfulness, for those who have some experience, and for past or current participants interested in continuing their practice with other MMSD members.

 Are there prerequisites for any of the courses?

 We offer a range of courses depending on experience and interest.
 Please refer to course descriptions to determine if the course is the right one for you.
 If you have any questions, please contact Sara Parrell at firstname.lastname@example.org.

 How do I apply for PAC credit for participation in a course?

 Course details include information on Continuing Education (CE) or Professional Academic Credit (PAC) if the course qualifies for credit.
 Edgewood College is our partner who awards the academic credit.
 Information about PAC or CE credit will be shared with class participants.
 Not all MMSD mindfulness offerings are eligible for CE or PAC credit.

 Do any of these courses lead to certification in mindfulness or mindfulness training?